Chinatown Home Cooking

 About the Show…

 This exhibition curated by Chinatown Community Development Center explores how four local immigrant home chefs provide everyday nourishment and create a sense of belonging through their Chinese culinary traditions.
-The centerpiece is Kerry Chan-Laddaran’s 週日晚餐 short film Sunday Dinner, produced by Bummer Lamb Pictures, that premiered at last year’s CAAMfest.
+The centerpiece is Kerry Chan-Laddaran’s 週日晚餐 short film Sunday Dinner, produced by Bummer Lamb Pictures, that premiered in 2017 CAAMfest.
 The film, along with photographs by Emma Marie Chiang 蔣智明and stories share chefs’ journeys shopping at Chinatown’s many grocery, meat, fish, and dried food stores and then preparing dishes that offers a taste of home for their families.

 Home chefs are purveyors of everyday sustenance and keepers of culinary techniques and traditions which span generations.
 San Francisco’s Chinatown plays a key role as a destination for Chinese American home chefs hoping to maintain and rediscover their culinary and cultural roots – patronizing their favorite grocery and dried foods stores that form the heart of neighborhood’s economy.
 Chinatown’s many businesses provide these chefs with a wide variety of fresh, affordable, and hard-to-find ingredients for traditional home-cooked meals.
 While the spread of large Asian supermarkets around the Bay Area speaks to the impact of Chinese cuisine on broader American society, the oldest Chinatown in the United States still remains a destination for home chefs who visit daily, weekly, or monthly, many having done so for decades.